yoni2k/data-science-ml-dl-mnist/DETAILED STEPS.md

 - Accuracy was not great - product .9815 (stop function stops before reached the best result?)
 ### Conclusions going forward:
 - Try with larger rate to see if will give same results as 0.001 but quicker.
-Try 0.02 as suggested in the lecture
+Try 0.02 as suggested in the lecture ]

 # Conclusions 17 - Learning rate 0.02
-- Results - accuracies are not good - .88%
+- Results - accuracies are not good - product .92%
 ### Conclusions going forward:
 - Go back to much lower learning rates - try 0.005
+[
 # Conclusions 18 - Learning rate 0.005
 - Results - still too fast - accuracy bad: .96
 ### Conclusions going forward: